 It’s no secret that Yamaha have quite the reputation when it comes to overdelivering on tone and quality on what are often understated and often underestimated guitars.
 This Strat style model offers an unbelievable spec for a very modest price, including quality woods, hardware, and electronic components.

-The Yamaha Pacifica PAC112J had an S style alder body, but like everything else Yamaha does it was much more than a straight copy.
-The dimensions were noticeably different to those of a Stratocaster, giving the Pacifica its own style.
-Our test model had an Old Violin Burst finish, which looked great, and was flawlessly applied.
+The Yamaha Pacifica PAC112J had an S-style alder body, but in typical Yamaha fashion, it’s much more than a straight copy (check out our full review).
+The dimensions were noticeably different than those of a Stratocaster, giving the Pacifica its own style.
+Our test model had an Old Violin Burst finish, which looked great and was flawlessly applied.

-The Maple neck had a really comfortable C profile, with a lovely satin finish on the back, for a friction free playing experience.
-Unbelievably, it even had a rosewood fretboard – this is a massive feature considering the price, and it was a huge benefit both in terms of feel and looks.
+The Maple neck had a really comfortable C profile with a lovely satin finish on the back for a friction-free playing experience.
+Unbelievably, it even had a rosewood fretboard, which is a massive feature in this price range.
+It offered a huge benefit in terms of both looks and feel.

 We were very impressed by the fretwork, which was excellent from top to bottom.
-The edges were nice and smooth, the medium fret wire was well seated and properly leveled, and we even found that the crowns were well polished.
+The edges were nice and smooth, the medium fret wire was well-seated and properly leveled, and we even found the crowns were well-polished.

-We got some great quack in the intermediate positions, particularly in position 4, with the selector right in between the 2 single coils.
+We got some great quack in the intermediate positions, particularly in position 4 with the selector right between the 2 single coils.
 The neck position on its own was warm, with great articulation and clarity.

-The bridge was a 6 point tremolo type system, which we were able to use without causing any issues with tuning stability.
-The tuners themselves turned with ease, as we noted no play or wobble.
+The bridge was a 6-point tremolo type system, which we were able to use without causing any issues with tuning stability.
+The tuners themselves turned with ease, and we noted no play or wobble.

-Verdict: The Yamaha Pacifica PAC112J might be the most affordable model in their lineup, but it’s still extraordinarily well equipped, and it delivers some fantastic tones.
-The fit and finish is way beyond its modest price, and the versatility of the HSS pickup selection alone makes it worthy of consideration.
+Verdict: The Yamaha Pacifica PAC112J might be the most affordable model in their lineup, but it’s still extraordinarily well equipped, plus it delivers some fantastic tones.
+The fit and finish is way beyond its modest price and the versatility of the HSS pickup selection alone makes it worthy of consideration.